Turkey: Overview & Impact

 Training and Mentorship

-Connecting SMEs to Supply Chains and Investment
+Connecting SMEs to Supply Chains and Capital

-Building Markets integrates local SMEs into supply chains and connects them to investment by making valuable information available to suppliers, buyers, and investors by:
+Building Markets integrates local SMEs into supply chains and connects them to investment by making valuable information available to suppliers, buyers, banks, and investors by:

 - Collecting and sharing tenders on our matchmaking platform.